dylane1999/WebPlayer/README.md

-my version of create react app with styled components + global styling included
+my version of create react app with styled components + global styling included.
+Used to quickly bootstrap projects